dbochicchio/reactor-mqtt-contrib/README.md

  Unfortunately, Fully Kiosk  supports commands only via HTTP and thus a virtual device is needed to send commands.

+# Contribute

+If you have MQTT payloads for Shelly Gen3 and want them covered, just use the same procedure as outlined in *Support* to ask for a template.

 # Changelog

+ - *24146*: New feature for MQTTController 24144, refactoring.
  - *24144*: added support for MQTTController 24144.
  - *24111*: requires MQTTController v 24108.
 Bug fixing, support for *wifi_status*.
  - *23234*: Shelly's Temperature and Humidity sensors report *999* as value if the value is null.
 Added a filter to prevent incorrect readings.
 Added support for *shelly_relay_simple_reversed* and *shelly_uni_adc*.